 In the US, we lose on average of $30.5 billion to employee turnover.
 We are experiencing the worst employee turnover in history, which is absolutely a turnover epidemic.
-Costs incurred by this include the gaps in output when a role goes unfilled, training, recruitment, and the learning and development of skills that can only be nurtured over the long-term.
+Costs incurred by this include the gaps in output when a role goes unfilled, plus the training, recruitment and development of skills that can only be nurtured over the long-term.

 Change accelerates these problems in our workforce crisis: change in technology, demand for new skills, urban redevelopment and global shifts in the economy.
 To create a sustainable future, nothing short of an innovative overhaul will suffice.
 Associations can use their industry-wide reach, from education to government to companies, to build a smooth road into the future of work.